tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 >
 > Would you like me to explain any of these functions in more detail?

 We're getting there!
-For new learners of the tidyverse there are still a few aspects of this code that might be misleading:
+For new learners of the tidyverse, there are still a few aspects of this code that might be misleading:

 -   It doesn't use the base pipe operator (`|>`), which is the pipe operator used in R for Data Science.
 -   Line breaks and indentation does not follow [tidyverse style guidelines](https://style.tidyverse.org/pipes.html#long-lines), which suggest that if the arguments to a function don't all fit on one line, each argument should go on its own line.